So you’re curious about Getaway House and everything you’ve heard about these Instagrammable tiny cabins, eh?

 There was very little cell reception at our cabin, so I’d recommend bringing a portable WIFI device if you must stay connected.

-However, the whole intention of the Getaway Houses is to disconnect and detach from the chaos of modern life, so I highly recommend doing anything that needs to be done online before your stay and then leave it all behind.
+However, the whole intention of Postcard Cabins is to disconnect and detach from the chaos of modern life, so I highly recommend doing anything that needs to be done online before your stay and then leave it all behind.

 Also, leave the hair dryers and high powered hot tools at home!
-The electric outlets here are not meant for these types of appliances.
+The electrical outlets here are not meant for these types of appliances.

-Will You Be Completely Isolated at the Getaway House?
+Will You Be Completely Isolated at the Postcard Cabins?

-So originally, I naively thought that the Getaway House was this single cabin that everyone was obsessed with and posting all over social media.
+So originally, I naively thought that the Postcard Cabins was this single cabin that everyone was obsessed with and posting all over social media.
 Ha!

 I had NO CLUE that this is a major company with venture capital backing that has a network of tiny cabins across the U.S. What I’m trying to say is no, you won’t be isolated.
 I would estimate that there are about 30 cabins per location.

-The beauty of the Getaway cabins is that they’ve tried to face each of the windows out into the woods away from other guests so that you can get that “alone in the woods” vibe without feeling totally isolated and creeped out.
+The beauty of the Postcard Cabins is that they’ve tried to face each of the windows out into the woods away from other guests so that you can get that “alone in the woods” vibe without feeling totally isolated and creeped out.

 No Blair Witch Project vibes here thankfully because anyone who knows me is fully aware that I would freak out alone in the woods.
 No thank you.

-Will you interact with other guests while there?
+Will you interact with other people while there?

 You might, but you also don’t have to.
-Every Getaway cabin is situated far enough apart so that you don’t invade the same space as other guests.
+Every Postcard Cabin is situated far enough apart so that you don’t invade the same space as other guests, and there’s not really staff onsite to interact with.
 However, we opted to take a few walks around our campground loop and said hi to other guests that we passed.

 That was pretty much the extent of it!